+PETER SCHEIN

-PETER SCHEIN Peter Schein Client:
+Client: Peter Schein

-Project: Residential Loft Location: West Soho, NYC
+Project: Residential Loft

+Location: West Soho, NYC

+Area: 3200 sf

 Protetch kept track of the young architect and today lauds her sublimity.
 He particularly praises one of her houses, located near New York State's Croton reservoir.
 The dwelling sits on plinths constructed in place over the landscape's natural boulders, evoking a musical interplay between raw nature outside, and the stylized interiors.